• Jardines del Edén - Washed Java

 Altitude: 1900 masl

-Microclimate: The Jardines del Edén farm benefits from a cool Andean microclimate at over 1,800 meters, where volcanic soils, abundant rainfall, and consistent mountain breezes slow cherry maturation, creating ideal conditions for developing vibrant acidity and complex flavors in exotic varieties like Geisha.
+Microclimate: The Jardines del Edén farm benefits from a cool Andean microclimate at over 1,800 meters, where volcanic soils, abundant rainfall, and consistent mountain breezes slow cherry maturation, creating ideal conditions for developing vibrant acidity and complex flavors in exotic varieties.

 Brewing Advice